HF-RapidResponse/volunteer-portal/README.md

 ### `npm install` or `npm i`

 Installs the packages required to run this project locally.
-This is the first command developers must run after clo
+This is the first command developers must run after cloning.

 ### `npm start`